 Eggs Laying Age

-At times, the hens can start laying eggs as young as 12 weeks old, but if they are allowed to stay in the nesting box, they will not be able to develop fully and some of their potential egg production will be lost.
+At times, the hens can start laying eggs as young as 12 weeks, but if they are allowed to stay in the nesting box, they will not develop fully, and some of their potential egg production will be lost.

-Since these hens become mature so fast, you can expect them to produce eggs starting very early in their life cycle.
-However, you have to make sure that their diet is well balanced with all the nutrients they need to grow properly.
+Since these hens mature so fast, you can expect them to produce eggs very early in their life cycle.
+However, you must ensure their diet is well balanced with all the nutrients they need to grow properly.

 Until they are roughly two years old, the Golden Sex Link will continue to produce eggs.
 After this, the number of eggs they produce will fall significantly, but they will continue to do so for at least another year or two after this.